ravishankarhassain/quarkus-camel-lambda/README.md

-# code-with-quarkus Project
+# quarkus-camel-lambda Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses the following fraemwork

+ * Quarkus - The Supersonic Subatomic Java Framework
+ * Apache Camel -The Swiss Army Knife of Enterprise Application Integration for integrating heterogeneous systems
+ * AWS Lambda - Event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+If you want to learn more about

+* Quarkus - please visit its website: https://quarkus.io/
+* Apache Camel - please visit its website: https://camel.apache.org/
+* AWS Lambda - please visit its website: https://aws.amazon.com/lambda/

 ## Running the application in dev mode